jjrom/resto/README.md

 * [IRSTEA Thisme project - THeia and Irstea Soil MoisturE catalog](https://thisme.cines.teledetection.fr/home)

 If you plan to use resto and would like to have your project added to this list, feel free to contact [support](#support)

+## Debug

+In order to attach a debugger, you need to have xdebug enabled in resto:

+    ./deploy -e config-dev.env

+You can check <http://localhost:5252/_debug> to see if everything is activated.

+You then have to install everything on your IDE (VSCode, Nvim, ...) don't forget to add the pathMappings so your filePath matches the ones in the docker.

+For a nvim (and vscode) configuration see here: <https://gitlab.com/mbitard/nvim-config/-/blob/main/lua/plugins/php-dap.lua?ref_type=heads#L22>